Celebrating family time

 Growing up, one of the things I’ve really valued was how family was always around.
 Technology has further helped here in keeping us connected even as we live further apart.

-When my grandmother passed away a few years back, we were able to be make the most of our time together.
+When my grandmother on my mother’s side passed away a few years back, we were fortunate enough to be able be together for each other.
 Through our family WhatsApp group, everyone was instantly up-to-speed about what the situation was, what we were thinking, needed to do and where we needed to be.
 We were able to get down to the hospital together, say our goodbyes together and be there for each other afterwards.

 Similarly, for times like Qingming, the act of planning and coordinating being there together is seamless.